Fungal Ear Infection

 - You've bought some treatment from the chemist which hasn't worked.

 If the inside of your ear looks really messy, the doctor may suggest a clean-up.
 This has the odd name of aural toilet.
-It can be done by a doctor or more usually a nurse.
+It can be done by a doctor or more usually a nurse, usually in a hospital ear nose and throat (ENT) department.
 It involves gently clearing the ear of discharge using swabs, a suction tube or syringe.
 This may need to be done several times a week in the first instance.
 Aural toileting eases discomfort and also helps ear drops to get to the right place.
 However, it may be a bit uncomfortable while you're having it done, and you may need to take some painkillers.

-Don't fiddle with your ear, keep it dry and try to resist scratching inside, however itchy it may be, as this will stop the infection from clearing up.
-It's not usually advisable to put a cotton wool plug in the ear unless you get a lot of discharge and you need to keep it under control for the sake of appearances.
+Don't fiddle with your ear, keep it dry and try to avoid scratching inside, however itchy it may be, as this will stop the infection from clearing up.
+It's never advisable to put a cotton wool plug in the ear.
+Additionally, avoid swimming until the condition clears up.

 Your doctor may prescribe 5% aluminium acetate ear drops.
 This is also known as Burow's solution.
 It's not an antifungal but is used to calm down inflammation and help remove any muck in your ear.